Regulations for the School Programme of the Film Literacy Section DOK.education 2024

 Children and young people have their own perspectives on the world.
 They have their own themes, issues and priorities – in their world or that of adults.
 The film literacy programme of the International Documentary Film Festival Munich introduces children and young people to the great experience of the documentary narrative with strong and touching films.

-For the upcoming edition (3 to 14 May 2032) we are looking for creative short documentaries that tell stories about love, happiness, friendship, family, special hobbies, mobbing, living with disabilities, living in foreign environments, being different, addictions, abuse, challenges or upheavals – films that reach the young audience.
+For the upcoming edition (1 to 12 May 2024) we are looking for creative short documentaries that tell stories about love, happiness, friendship, family, special hobbys, mobbing, living with disabilities, living in foreign environments, being different, addictions, abuse, challenges or upheavals – films that reach the young audience.

 We are looking for professional films about children or teenagers,

 ... that show special circumstances of life,